enactjs/cli/docs/ejecting-apps.md

   webos-meta/
 ```

-The **config** directory will contain all the main development configuration files: babel, webpack, and jest, along with polyfill setup files.
+The **config** directory will contain all the main development configuration files: babel, Bun build scripts, and jest, along with polyfill setup files.
 Additionally, a **scripts** directory will be generated, containing shorthand wrapper scripts that replicate the Enact CLI output styling/usage.
 These scripts will keep a consistent developer experience between ejected and non-ejected apps.
-However, if `-b`/`--bare` flag is used during ejection, no scripts will be generated and the npm run-scripts will harness the raw tools (webpack/jest/eslint/etc) directly.
+However, if `-b`/`--bare` flag is used during ejection, no scripts will be generated and the npm run-scripts will harness the raw tools (Bun/jest/eslint/etc) directly.